 room rate is agreed to at the time we sign the contract.
 Congress guarantees

 that the room block at each hotel will be met or faces penalties.

 How much does it cost to attend Youth Day?

 Youth Day has a separate registration and fee from the adult

 Congress days.
-The registration fee for Youth Day 2017 was $30
+The registration fee for Youth Day 2017 is $30